MLS Live Oak, Real Estate in Santa Cruz, CA

 Homebuyers choose Live Oak not for high-end restaurants and boutiques, but for the quiet serenity of its mostly-residential streets.
-Live Oak is a place where blocks often have no sidewalks, where sailing and boating enthusiasts haunt nearby Santa Cruz Boat Harbor, where “the beach” can mean Pleasure Point, Twin Lakes, Sunny Cove, Black’s, Santa Maria’s and others, and where outdoor pursuits rules the day.
+Live Oak is a place where blocks often have no sidewalks, where sailing and boating enthusiasts haunt nearby Santa Cruz Boat Harbor, where “the beach” can mean Pleasure Point, Twin Lakes, Sunny Cove, Black’s, Santa Maria’s, and others, and where outdoor pursuits rule the day.

 - Diverse neighborhoods and price points

 - Beaches and mountains

 - Outdoor recreation opportunities